How can small businesses improve their ability to attract and retain talent?

 As an employer, you have the ability to help ease some of the stigma around mental health in the workplace.
 By providing your employees access to mental health benefits, you can begin to create a culture of understanding and compassion at your company.
-And having employees who feel cared for and happy isn’t just good, it’s good business.
+And having employees who feel cared for and happy isn’t just good — it’s good business.

-However, there are plenty of ways to support mental health at work beyond the insurance plans you offer.
+While medical coverage plans are important and impactful, there are plenty of ways to support mental health at work beyond the insurance plans you offer.

 An Employee Assistance Program, or EAP, is a great option for employers who want to address mental health in the workplace.
-EAPs generally offer a wide range of services — everything from help finding childcare to legal assistance to negotiating medical bills.
+EAPs generally offer a wide range of services — help with everything from finding childcare to legal assistance to negotiating medical bills.
 In addition to these valuable services, many top EAPs offer mental health benefits as well.

 For instance, Health Advocate offers a number of helpful services to members with mental health needs, including:

-- In-person, telephonic, and video counseling
+In-person, telephonic, and video counseling

-- Licensed Professional Counselors who address stress, depression, family issues, substance abuse, and more
+Licensed Professional Counselors who address stress, depression, family issues, substance abuse, and more

-- Referrals for long-term counseling or specialized care
+Referrals for long-term counseling or specialized care

 Confidentiality offers extra peace of mind to employees.
 Since privacy is a key component of these services, employees don’t need to worry that their personal information is being shared with their employer.